mefranklin6/ScheduleDeepFreezeAction/README.md

 - **SMTP_User**: Likely the service account for your email bot.
 - **SMTP_Auth**: 'Yes' or 'no'.
 If set to Yes, the script will prompt you for your password in the console.
 - **Log_Directory**: Where you want logs to save.
 This can be UNC or local.
 I like C:/Temp.
-- **Encrypted_PW_Location**: This is the path set in `PasswordEncrypter.py`.
+- **Encrypted_PW_Location**:  Where the encrypted password will be stored on disk.
+If not found, you will be prompted to enter one in the console.
 Default is 'C:\Temp\DeepFreezePassword.txt'

-### Encrypt Your DeepFreeze CLI Password

-Run `PasswordEncrypter.ps1` before you run anything else.
-Run this again whenever your DeepFreeze CLI password changes.

 ### How To Use: